Dr. Bilof and Dr. Yurcisin Answer Your Top Frequently Asked Questions

 How does the duodenal switch work?

 The duodenal switch (DS) may be the most effective bariatric treatment for improving diabetes, hyperlipidemia, high cholesterol, high triglycerides, and sleep apnea.
 It also results in more weight loss than any other procedure.
-The Duodenal Switch has been around and performed for over twenty years.
+The Duodenal Switch has been around and performed for over twenty years and the easiest way to understand this procedure is to think of it as a combination of the gastric bypass and the gastric sleeve.
 The DS has shown a 98% cure rate for Type II diabetes.
 A brief overview of the procedure is listed herein.
 As with any bariatric surgery, the best procedure for you is to be discussed with your surgeon and based on many factors for the safest and most effective outcome for you.
+Detailed info can be found on our duodenal switch procedure page.

 How much weight will I lose with weight loss surgery?

 Both doctors have been drawn to this surgery because of the results they have seen.
-Diabetes goes away about 85% of the time depending on the type of procedure.
+Bariatric surgery helps manage diabetes by controlling blood sugar.
+As a result, Type 2 diabetes goes away into remission 85% of the time and requires no medication depending on the type of procedure.3

 Can I lose too much weight?